cpske/ISP/kucafe-gitflow.md

 8. Implement "Breakfast menu" using Github Flow.
    - pair updates their copy of master
    - pair creates a branch named breakfast-menu and switches to it
-   - add menu items (your choice) in menu.md
+   - add menu items (your choice) in menu.md to the table
    - change the title line from "Menu" to "Breakfast Menu"
    - commit and push your changes
    - open a pull request